Axia-Tech/AXIA-wiki/docs/maintain/maintain-guides-democracy.md

 ---

-The public referenda chamber is one of the three bodies of on-chain governance as it's instantiated in AXIA and AXIALunar.
+The public referenda chamber is one of the three bodies of on-chain governance as it's instantiated in AXIA.
 The other two bodies are the [council](maintain-guides-how-to-join-council.md) and the [technical committee](../learn/learn-governance.md#technical-committee).